 A durable and tactically astute defensive midfielder who spent the vast majority of his professional career as a one-club man at FC Twente.

-Wout Brama's career is a study in loyalty and understated effectiveness in the heart of midfield.
-Emerging from the youth academy of FC Twente in the Netherlands, he became the embodiment of the club's steady rise in the Eredivisie.
-Brama was not a flashy player, but a crucial one—a defensive midfielder known for his intelligent positioning, crisp passing, and relentless work rate.
-He was a fixture in the Twente side for over a decade, playing a key role in the most successful period in the club's history, including their remarkable Eredivisie title win in 2010.
-After a brief stint abroad with PEC Zwolle and in Australia with Central Coast Mariners, he returned to Twente to help guide the club back to the top flight, eventually retiring as a club legend.
-His story is one of quiet consistency, a player whose value was measured in stability and tactical understanding rather than headlines.
+Wout Brama captained FC Twente to the Eredivisie title in 2010, the club's first league championship.
+Born in 1986 in the Netherlands, he emerged from Twente's youth academy and became the embodiment of the club's steady rise.
+A defensive midfielder, Brama relied on intelligent positioning, crisp passing, and relentless work rate rather than flashy play.
+He anchored Twente's midfield for over a decade, playing a key role in the most successful period in the club's history.
+After brief stints with PEC Zwolle and Australia's Central Coast Mariners, he returned to Twente to help guide the club back to the top flight, retiring as a club legend.

 1981–1996